Noah Brosch

-Noah Brosch (born 1948) is an Israeli astronomer, astrophysicist and space researcher.
+Noah Brosch (Hebrew: נח ברוש; born 1948) is an Israeli astronomer, astrophysicist and space researcher.

 Biography

 Noah Brosch was born in Bucharest (Romania) in 1948 and immigrated with his family to Israel in 1963.

 Brosch studied at Tel Aviv University (BSc 1975 and MSc 1977) and at the Leiden University (PhD 1983).

 He is a tenured Principal Research Associate (degree equivalent to Research Associate Professor) at Tel Aviv University and served as Director of the Wise Observatory from 2000 to 2006 and again from 2007 to 2010.
 He is a member of the International Astronomical Union (IAU) and from 2009 to 2012 served as the Vice-President of its Division XI (Space and High-Energies Astrophysics) of the IAU.

 Noah Brosch has been active in the field of space ultraviolet (UV) astronomy, as one of the founding members of the Network for Ultraviolet Astrophysics (NUVA), a pan-European network set-up to identify the needs of the astronomical community in the UV spectral domain and eventually propose actions to structure it around new projects.

 Brosch retired from his academic position in May 2017 (age limit for Tel Aviv University academics) but remains an active researcher retaining his office, observing time allocation, etc.